 Fix-4 Update Microsoft SQL Server-

-According to some users, there issue was solved as they updated Microsoft SQL Server to the latest version available.
+According to some users, their issue was solved as they updated Microsoft SQL Server to the latest version available.
 Generally, this update is delivered with Windows Update.
-So check if any Windows Update is pending or not.
 If any of the Windows Update is pending then install it on your device.
 If you want to update Microsoft SQL Server From official Microsoft website, you can do it easily.

 After updating Microsoft SQL Server, reboot your computer.